 - The program will encourage projects that leverage additional government and private funding to increase the overall program impacts.
 Match may be cash, in-kind donations of goods or services, staff time or volunteer hours.
-Funds from other Metro programs or Metro staff time can be utilized in the project but cannot be counted as matching funds. - Metro will provide no more than one-third of the total project costs of the capital project (i.e.,1:2 Match).
-Metro may consider flexible match for equity for the full application or future funding cycles.
-Matching funds must be identified and close to secured at the time of application. - Metro may award funds to a project with conditions of approval, including the need to meet matching requirements. - Applicants must demonstrate that there are long-term designated funds available to maintain the project for its intended purpose.
+Funds from other Metro programs or Metro staff time can be utilized in the project but cannot be counted as matching funds. - Metro will provide no more than two-thirds of the total project costs of the capital project (i.e.,2:1 Match).
+Matching funds must be identified and close to secured at the time of full application.

+- Metro may award funds to a project with conditions of approval, including the need to meet matching requirements. - Applicants must demonstrate that there are long-term designated funds available to maintain the project for its intended purpose.
 Examples of this include a commitment in writing of who is paying long term maintenance (e.g., government asset owner, applicant or partner) and audited financial statements from the organization who is paying for the long-term maintenance with a clean audit opinion. - Grant funds are typically provided on a reimbursement basis. - No more than 10 percent of grant funds will be used for staff time directly related to a project.